L-Lutece/JSCloack/README.md

 # JSCloack

-a clock that follows the hour of brazilia, result: <a href="https://jsc-loack.vercel.app/">Vercel JScloack</a>
+a clock that follows the hour's of brazilia, result: <a href="https://jsc-loack.vercel.app/">Vercel JScloack</a>